Oracle Licensing

 Example Scenarios and Impact:

-Consider a mid-sized financial services company with Java deployed everywhere: internal apps, middleware, and employee desktops for various tools.
+Consider a mid-sized financial services company that has Java deployed across all its systems, including internal applications, middleware, and employee desktops for various tools.
 They assumed Java was free and never tracked installations.

 Many enterprises are going through this process: determining how much Oracle Java they use and weighing the steep subscription cost against the effort of migrating to a non-Oracle JDK.
 The impact has been so significant that, as noted, most of Oracleโ€™s Java customers are exploring alternatives.